MarcSkovMadsen/awesome-streamlit/README.md

   test.pylint                             Runs pylint (linter) on all .py files recursively to identify coding errors test.pytest                             Runs pytest to identify failing tests
 ```

+### Configuration

+You can configure the app in the `app/config.py` file.

+Please note that streamlit has its own config files in the `~/.streamlit` folder.

 ### CI/ CD and Hosting